xtuml/bridgepoint/doc-bridgepoint/notes/9571_oal_xtext_editor/9571_oal_xtext_editor_option2_ant.md

 expedient for satisfying the customer requirements.
 The rest of the analysis will focus on options that do not include Xtext.

-5.4 Implement editor enhancements using existing framework
+5.4 Options using existing framework

 Using the existing OAL editor we can add auto-completion support be designing content assistant processors.
 These processors are executed with a document region where context help was requested.
 There shall be at least a keyword processor, an invocation processor, an association processor and a local variable processor.
 Using a token scanner we can determine from the given region what processor is required.
 For instance if the token is white space or not a keyword then we shall use the keyword processor and local variable processor.
 If the token is the '.' character or "::" characters we shall use the invocation processor.

 5.4.1 Keyword processor

 The keyword processor shall only show during whitespace content assist requests.
 It also must locate the previous token to further filter what is shown.
 For instance if content assist is requested for whitespace and the previous token is a keyword such as select, only one, any or many shall be given as proposals.

 In addition to filtering based on the previous token, the proposals shall be filtered based on current text.
 An example would be sel, which should only show select.

 5.4.1.2 Bridges and Classes

 The keyword processor shall include in the keyword list all visible bridges and visible classes that have at least one class based operation.

 5.4.2 Invocation processor

 The invocation processor shall only show after the appropriate characters as stated above.
 The proposal list must be determined by the token preceding the character.
 Once this information is present its region shall be determined and the appropriate Statement class shall be located by matching the region values to the statements line number and start position.
 With this information the available invocations can be determined via the associated variable.

 5.4.2.1 Event invocation

 Event generation shall be supported using the "generate" token.
 When found completion shall include all event instances within scope.
 No completion shall be supported for generation directly from event labels.
 The reason being is that the "to" token must be known before anything valid can be offered.

 5.4.2.2 Create

 Instance and event instance creation shall be handled by the invocation processor.
 When the "of" token is found the preceding tokens shall be considered to find either a visible object key letter, or in the case of an event instance a visible event.

 5.4.2.3 Delete

 Instance deletion shall consider the "instance" token, and validate proposals based on what local object variables are present.

 5.4.2.4 Data Access

 The invocation processor shall also produce attributes for clasess and data items for events.

 5.4.3 Association processor

 5.4.3.1 Selections

 The association processor shall execute when the -> "dagger" token is matched.
 The preceding token shall be considered a value and if properly resolved shall allow the processor to show only associations that the value participates in.
 This shall include a list of associated classes using their key letters and the association number.
 At this point valid contexts would be all elements in association regardless of what the left value is/was.
 The processor shall always use the full syntax in offerings, meaning text phrases are always presented in the offerings and always used.
 The full association chain must be cnsidered for cases where the dagger is not the first dagger after a value instance.
 In this case the object key letters in the chain shall be used to resolve the available associations.

 5.4.3.2 Relate/Unrelate

 The association processor needs to consider the two values in a relate statement to properly offer association completions.
 The processor shall use the across token to trigger this functionality.

 The "using" token shall change the processor behavior to consider linked classes only.
 If none are present then no context help shall be offered.

 5.4.4 Local variable processor

 As stated above this processor shall be used with whitespace requests.
 All Variable instances shall be considered as long as they are within scope.
 This will be all values within the current Block and any others until the Body.
 No variables defined below the current scope shall be considered.

 5.4.5 Comments